henrikbak/docker-drop/README.md

 *Exports the current database to the dumps/export folder.*

 ## .env
 The environment file contains credentials and version numbers for the Docker containers.
-This information is included both in the docker-compose.yml and the do.sh.
+This information is included both in the docker-compose.yml and the sc.sh.